krzar/laravel-translation-generator/README.md

 ![release](https://badgen.net/github/release/krzar/laravel-translation-generator/master)
 ![last commit](https://badgen.net/github/last-commit/krzar/laravel-translation-generator)

+> [!NOTE]
+> It's not the newest version of this package, please check master branch.

 This package allows you to:
 - Generate translation files for the specified language,
 - Generate new translation files for each language,